propcom/sesame/README.md

 The default controller, driver, and user model in the Sesame module should be well-commented enough to explain the procedure and get you running to write your own drivers.

+When you call `user_ok` (Sesame will call it for you in the second situation above) the user object is immediately fetched from your driver and returned to the caller.
+Before return the user object is given the current login time (simply `time()` at the moment) if the object supports the method `set_last_login`.
+You are free to not provide this method, or to do with the value what you will.

 #### Logging out

 Simply call `Sesame::instance()->logout()`.
 This will clear the session and unset the user.
 You probably will want to